fenio/pv-mounter/README.md

 ## Security

-I spent quite some time to make the solution as secure as possible.
+I spent quite some time making the solution as secure as possible.

 ### SSH backend

 * SSH keys used for connections between various components are generated every time from scratch and once you wipe the environment clean, you won't be able to connect back into it using the same credentials.
-* Containers / PODs are using minimal possible privileges:
+* Containers / Pods are using minimal possible privileges:

 ```
 allowPrivilegeEscalation: false